Anjali Sud: Tubi

 After Sud's nine years at Vimeo and six years as CEO, on July 5, 2023, Vimeo announced that she would be departing the company in September 2023 to pursue another opportunity.
 Sud announced on July 17, 2023 that she would be joining the free streaming service Tubi as its new CEO, replacing founder Farhad Massoudi.

-In June 2025, Tubi announced that it had crossed 100 million monthly active users, over $1 billion in annual revenue and an all-time high share of television viewing in the U.S.
+In June 2025, Tubi announced that it had crossed 100 million monthly active users, over $1 billion in annual revenue and an all-time high share of television viewing in the U.S. In 2026, Tubi was named the #15 most innovative company in the world and the #1 most innovative in video by Fast Company, and a TIME 100 company.
+In August 2026, Tubi announced that it had achieved record viewership and engagement with over 13 billion of hours streamed a year and its 4th consecutive quarter of profitability.

-Sud sits on the board of Sirius XM, Dolby Laboratories and is chair of the board of Change.org.
+Sud sits on the board of SiriusXM, Dolby Laboratories and is chair of the board of Change.org.
 She is a designated Young Global Leader of the World Economic Forum and a Henry Crown Fellow at the Aspen Institute.
 In May 2025, Sud was elected to serve on Harvard University’s Board of Overseers, filling a vacancy left by Canadian Prime Minister Mark Carney.